-Title: | Covariate-varying Networks |
+Title: | Covariate-Varying Networks |

 ---|---|

-Description: | A package for inferring high-dimensional Gaussian graphical networks that change with multiple discrete covariates |
+Description: | Inferring high-dimensional Gaussian graphical networks that change with multiple discrete covariates.
+Louis Dijkstra, Arne Godt, Ronja Foraita (2024) <arXiv:2407.19978>. |

-Authors: | Louis Dijkstra [aut, cre] |
+Authors: | Ronja Foraita [aut, cre] |

-Maintainer: | Louis Dijkstra <[email protected]> |
+Maintainer: | Ronja Foraita <[email protected]> |

 License: | GPL (>= 3) |